 Make DIY Masks at Home

 For Marjan, the best DIY at-home treatment involves melting together a teaspoon of organic unrefined honey with coconut oil.
 "Honey acts as a humectant, sealing in the moisture from the coconut oil, making it more effective than if used alone."
 Mixing the two can make a real difference in hair, just be sure to thoroughly rinse out when finished so there's no leftover residue.

 Brushing hair is an easy and effective way to boost its health right away.
 Marjan says that brushing the hair delicately when it is dry with a smoothing brush will pull moisture from the scalp through the ends.
 The action hydrates the dry ends with your scalp's natural oils, in return keeping it hydrated.
 Just be sure to use a boar bristle brush, as they're most effective at distributing oil.
 "It is more elastic and can pull fragile strands, causing breakage," Marjan says.
-Our current favorite is a combination of oil-distributing boar bristles and detangling nylon bristles.
+This pick from Harry Josh is a combination of oil-distributing boar bristles and detangling nylon bristles.

 Try Using Aloe Vera

 Pure aloe vera isn't just for soothing sunburned skin.
 Thanks to antioxidants, fatty acids, and natural vitamins A, C, and E, this plant locks in moisture anywhere it's applied.
 Aloe-infused hair-care products like shampoo and conditioner are a great way to implement this powerful ingredient into your routine.

 While we love using aloe-infused hair-care products, if our hair is really damaged and dry, we apply it in its natural state.
 Just slice open the long-stemmed aloe leaf and apply the cooling gel directly to the hair.